kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The annotation `nginx.ingress.kubernetes.io/affinity` enables and sets the affinity type in all Upstreams of an Ingress.
 This way, a request will always be directed to the same upstream server.
 The only affinity type available for NGINX is `cookie`.

+!!! attention
+    If more than one Ingress is defined for a host and at least one Ingress uses `nginx.ingress.kubernetes.io/affinity: cookie`, then only paths on the Ingress using `nginx.ingress.kubernetes.io/affinity` will use session cookie affinity.
+All paths defined on other Ingresses for the host will be load balanced through the random selection of a backend server.

 !!! example
     Please check the [affinity](../../examples/affinity/cookie/README.md) example.